-2. Gain insight from renowned experts on the implications for economic development strategy of Brexit and the other big political issues of the day.
-Speakers include Times colunmist Mathew Parris, former commercial secretary to the Treasury Lord O'Neill and the former joint head of government economic service Vicky Pryce.
+1. Gain insight from renowned experts on the implications for economic development strategy of Brexit and other big political issues of the day.
+Speakers include Times colunmist Matthew Parris, former commercial secretary to the Treasury Lord O'Neill

-3. Learn how to make economic growth in your areas more inclusive.
-Former Royal Society of Arts Inclusive Growth Commission leader Charlotte alldritt will share insights on how to devise and implement inclusive growth strategies.
-Joseph Rowntree Foundation head of policy Katie Schmuekcker will lead a round table discussion on practical methods of ensuring inclusive growth.
+2. Learn how to make economic growth in your areas more inclusive.
+Joseph Rowntree Foundation head of policy Katie Schumecker will lead a round table discussion on practial methods of ensure inclusive growth.

-5. Discover how local authorities can work with employers to provide local people with the sklls that the businesses need.
-Speakers include Construction Industry Training Board strategic partnership director Sarah Fenton
+3. Discover how local authorities can work with employers to provide local people with skills that businesses need.
+Speakers include Construction Industry Training Board Strategic Partnership Director, Sarah Fenton.

 "Well balanced and addresses some of the key issues facing planning professionals"

 Head of Development Planning - Plymouth City Council

 "High profile and fast moving"

 Head of Strategy - The Planning Inspectorate